St Joseph's College, Ipswich: Sexual abuse

-Francis Carolan, a former teacher of religious education and assistant housemaster at St Joseph's College was remanded in custody and charged in November 2021 with four offences of indecent assault on a boy aged between 14 and 15 in the early 1990s.
+Francis Carolan, a former teacher of religious education and assistant housemaster at St Joseph's College, was remanded in custody and charged in November 2021 with four offences of indecent assault on a boy aged between 14 and 15 in the early 1990s.
+Carolan committed suicide shortly before his trial was due to take place.

 Popular culture

 In August 2005, the school was used as the setting for the third and final season of the Channel 4 historical reality show That'll Teach 'Em.
 The school was re-branded as "Charles Darwin Grammar School" and took thirty sixteen-year-olds for a summer of 1950s style boarding school education, with an emphasis on practical sciences.